|Survey name||Household projections in England|

 Since household projections are produced in the same way for all local authorities, they can be used as a common framework for informing local-level policy and planning; they should be seen as a starting point for calculating future housing needs.

-Users should be aware that projections become increasingly uncertain, as they go forward into the future, particularly for smaller geographical areas and detailed age and sex breakdowns.
+Users should be aware that projections become increasingly uncertain as they go forward into the future, particularly for smaller geographic areas and detailed age and sex breakdowns.

-Trends in household projections are a result of trends in household formation between the census years, 2001 and 2011 and population change indicated by the subnational population projections.
+Trends in household projections are a result of trends in household formation between the census years, 2001 and 2011, and population change indicated by the subnational population projections (SNPPs).

-This is the first publication by Office for National Statistics (ONS) of household projections; previously, they were published by the Ministry of Housing, Communities and Local Government (MHCLG).
+These are the second set of household projections published by the Office for National Statistics (ONS).
+Previously, they were published by the Ministry of Housing, Communities and Local Government (MHCLG).
 Household projections show the number of households1 there would be in England in the future if a set of assumptions about the size and structure of the population and that population’s patterns of household formation were realised in practice.